US says Kabul attack planner killed in drone strike | DW | 28.08.2021

 An alleged planner of the Kabul airport bombing was killed in a drone strike, the US military said in a statement late Friday.

-The strike targeted a suspected member of the "Islamic State" (IS) in the eastern Afghan province of Nangahar.
+The strike targeted a suspected member of the "Islamic State" Khorasan (IS-K) in the eastern Afghan province of Nangahar.

+"Initial indications are that we killed the target," the Pentagon said.
+"We know of no civilian casualties."

 It comes after US President Joe Biden vowed to strike back against IS-K after the attack.